-source: LeansAs I have done more and more speaking on the topics of decluttering, simplicity, and living with less, I have begun to notice some recurring themes emerge.
-Interestingly enough, regardless of venue, people ask many of the exact same questions.
-They want to know about holiday clutter, sentimental collections, and childrens’ toys collections.
+Source: LeansAs I have done more and more speaking on the topics of decluttering, simplicity, and living with less, I have begun to notice some recurring themes emerge.
+Interestingly, regardless of venue, people ask many of the same questions.
+They want to know about holiday clutter, sentimental collections, and children’s toy collections.

-They begin to feel overwhelmed, anxious, and defeated before they even begin.
-It will unfortunately prevent some from even getting started.
+Feelingl overwhelmed, anxious, and defeated before they even begin.
+It will, unfortunately, prevent some from even getting started.
 And that’s too bad because the decluttering process doesn’t need to be as painful as some make it out to be.
-In fact, there are a variety of people who have come up with some pretty fun ways to get started decluttering.
+In fact, a variety of people have come up with some pretty fun ways to get started decluttering.

 Consider these 7 fun and exciting ways to start decluttering: